Privacy Policy

 • Record the date and the name of the person making the correction; and

-• If the incorrect information has previously been provided to a third party, notify them of the correction.
+• If the incorrect information has previously been provided to a third party, notify them of the correction

 Privacy Data Breaches

-ACSO will manage the process of dealing with actual or suspected data breach in accordance with the national Notifiable Data Breach Procedure which complies with Privacy Amendment (Notifiable Data Breaches) Act 2017.
+The Group will manage the process of dealing with actual or suspected data breach in accordance with the national Notifiable Data Breach Procedure which complies with Privacy Amendment (Notifiable Data Breaches) Act 2017.

 Policy Implementation Monitoring